otwcode/open-doors-code/README.md

 You will need to create an empty database (eg in Sequel Pro) for the new tables to be inserted into if you haven't already made a generic one for a previous site.
 Include it as property `output_database` in your yml file.

-The temporary sites are currently all run off the same database, with the tables prefixed to distinguish them - specify the prefix to use in `db_table_prefix`.

-This script will destroy the prefixed tables for this archive before recreating them, so do not edit them manually until you are sure you are finished with this stage.
+This script will destroy the temp database before recreating it, so do not edit them manually until you are sure you are finished with this stage.

 *Notes*: